 With any home task, there's the right way, and then there's the easy way.
 Never shall the twain meet.
 This applies to exterior house painting, a task I abhor.
-I have written a few pieces about the right way to paint a house, and it is all good advice and still the best way to do this.

 01 of 08

-Paint Same Color or Go Darker
+Paint Your House the Same Color or Go Darker

 You create more work for yourself when you choose to change your exterior house color, and it significantly increases the amount of work when you go lighter.

 With one-coat-painting, old color will still show through in some areas.
 When you paint the same color, though, those thin areas blend in.

 - Don't know the present color?
 Find peeling paint, pull it off, and take it to a paint store.
 They can match... it.
 Dedicated paint stores tend to do a better job of this than home improvement stores.

 - Want to change your color?
 Then simply make the next color darker than the present color.

 02 of 08

 Painting Prep: Wash Your House Quickly and Painlessly